Yumitoya8569/ng-conditional-validator/README.md

 # ng-conditional-validator

-A dynamically validator for Angular Reactive Forms
+A dynamical validator for Angular Reactive Forms

 ## Quickstart